vadimkravcenko

 Selling to enterprise customers as a startup

-You sell dreams to consumers and small companies, but you sell value to enterprises.
-That's the big difference.
+You sell dreams to consumers; you sell risk mitigation to enterprises.

 Understand the anatomy of enterprise selling